riscv/sail-riscv/doc/ExtendingGuide.md

 directly in the Sail model.
-However, bindings to this external functionality can be provided to Sail definitions using the `extern` construct of the Sail language. `riscv_platform.sail` can be examined for how this is done for the SiFive core-local interrupt (CLINT) controller, and the HTIF timer and terminal devices.
+However, bindings to this external functionality can be provided to Sail definitions using the `extern` construct of the Sail language. `riscv_platform.sail` can be examined to see how this is done for the SiFive core-local interrupt (CLINT) controller, the HTIF timer and terminal devices.
 The implementation of the actual functionality provided by these MMIO devices would need to be added to the C and OCaml emulators.

-If this functionality requires the definition of new interrupt sources, their encodings would need to be added to `riscv_types.sail`, and their delegation and handling to `riscv_sys.sail`.
+If this functionality requires the definition of new interrupt sources, their encodings would need to be added to `riscv_types.sail`, and their delegation and handling added to `riscv_sys.sail`.

 Interposing on memory access
 ----------------------------